Schlaefer/shimabo/README.md

 Reusable elements.
 Include with {{elementName}}.

 You need a `html-head.tpl`.
 The content of this is added to the html head-tag.
-In it use `<title data-base="My awesome homepage"></title>` to set a global page title.

 ### layouts ###